 Umgangssprache is an entirely different set of words than what your textbook taught you.

-Bet we’ve got you covered: This guide will help you understand the most common German phrases and colloquial expressions used by native speakers.
+Bet I’ve got you covered: This guide will help you understand the most common German phrases and colloquial expressions used by native speakers.
 So stick around, and finally learn how to sound cool.